 Medvedev's standing has declined sharply since he and Putin announced in September last year that Putin planned to return to the presidency, ending speculation that Medvedev would stay on.

 A think tank, the Institute of Globalisation Problems, said in a report this week that Medvedev was likely to survive as premier only until March or April because of battles behind the scenes between rival interest groups.

 Other political experts say Putin is more likely to keep Medvedev in place at least until there is an economic slowdown or another crisis that requires a high-profile scapegoat.

-Medvedev ignored the rumors in Friday's interview, during which he was asked about drunk driving and a possible ban on smoking in public places, and denied the world would end on December 21 under a New Age prophecy.
+Medvedev ignored the rumours in Friday's interview, during which he was asked about drunk driving and a possible ban on smoking in public places, and denied the world would end on Dec.
+21 under a New Age prophecy.

 He said he might have another tilt at the presidency one day if the Russian people want it.
 But the reaction on social media was discouraging, especially after footage appeared on YouTube of the journalists asking him after the interview if he believed in Father Frost (Father Christmas) and what presents he wanted.

 "It's sad when the former president and current prime minister of your country is simply a pathetic person," wrote Yekaterina Kudinova on Twitter.